 Asking someone, “Do you value honesty?” isn’t going to reveal if they have the potential to lie to you or cheat on you.
 No one would ever answer, “No, I don’t.
 In fact, I’ve been lying to you all night.”

-Rushing into exclusivity because you don’t like dating, or because you are afraid he or she will move on to someone else will cause you to invest your heart before you really know who they are.
+Rushing into exclusivity because you don’t like dating, or because you are afraid he or she will move on to someone else, will cause you to invest your heart in a stranger.
+Never put your lovability in the hands of someone you do not know.

-When asking questions to get to know someone, the most important thing is to have fun and look to discover a connection point.
+When asking questions to get to know someone, the most important thing is to have fun and simply discover a connection point.
+All you need is one arena the two of you connect on and then build from there.

 Talk Across The Brain In Order To Be Understood

 While men and women do deserve to be equal, it doesn’t mean they are the same.
-Masculine energy and feminine energy function differently and it is essential to understand these differences in order to create connection in your early conversations.
+Masculine energy and feminine energy function differently and it is essential to understand these differences in order to create connection in the early part of the dating process.

 You will discover more about your date by utilizing language that speaks to their dominant style.

-When asking questions to get to know someone, use their language to make them more comfortable and create rapport.
+When asking questions to get to know someone, talk across the brain to make them more comfortable and create rapport.

 Focus On Dreams And Goals Instead Of Likes And Dislikes